Mechanic: Resurrection

 Mechanic: Resurrection is a 2016 American action thriller film directed by Dennis Gansel and written by Philip Shelby and Tony Mosher, with a story by Shelby and Brian Pittman.
 It is the sequel to the 2011 film The Mechanic, which was a remake of the 1972 film of the same name.
-The film stars Jason Statham, Tommy Lee Jones, Jessica Alba and Michelle Yeoh.
+The film stars Jason Statham, Tommy Lee Jones, Jessica Alba, and Michelle Yeoh.

 Mechanic: Resurrection premiered in Hollywood on August 22, 2016, and was theatrically released in the United States on August 26, 2016.
-It received mostly negative reviews, but grossed $125 million worldwide against a budget of $40 million, eclipsing its predecessor and making it a financial success.
+It received generally negative reviews from critics, but grossed $125 million worldwide against a budget of $40 million, eclipsing the total of its predecessor.

 Plot

 Since faking his own death, Arthur Bishop has been living quietly in Rio de Janeiro under the name Santos.
 He is approached by a courier, Renee Tran, who knows his true identity and explains that her employer wishes Bishop to kill three targets and stage their deaths as accidents.
-Bishop escapes, eluding her and her mercenaries and fleeing to Thailand.
-He takes shelter at the resort island beach house of his friend, Mei, and learns that Tran is working for Riah Crain.
+Bishop escapes, eluding her mercenaries and her, and fleeing to Thailand.
+He takes shelter at the resort-island beach house of his friend, Mei, and learns that Tran is working for Riah Crain.

 Some time later, a bruised woman, Gina Thornton, approaches Mei for first aid before returning to a boat anchored nearby.
 Mei sees her being beaten by a man aboard the boat and alerts Bishop.
-Together, they rescue Thornton, but in the scuffle, the man's head hits a bollard and he dies.
+Together, they rescue Gina, but in the scuffle, the man's head hits a bollard and he dies.
 Bishop searches, unsuccessfully, for evidence of the man's identity, then sets the boat ablaze.

-While Mei tends to Thornton's injuries, Bishop finds that Thornton is also connected to Crain, and concludes that Crain anticipated Bishop would become romantic with her: Crain would then kidnap her to make Bishop take the assassination jobs.
-On being confronted with his theory, Thornton reveals that Crain had threatened the children's shelter in Cambodia that she runs unless she participated.
-Over the next few days, Bishop gets to know Thornton better and they fall in love.
+While Mei tends to Gina's injuries, Bishop finds that Gina is also connected to Crain, and concludes that he anticipated Bishop would become romantically involved with her; he would then kidnap her to make Bishop take the assassination jobs.
+On being confronted with his theory, Gina reveals that Crain had threatened the children's shelter in Cambodia that she runs unless she participated.
+Over the next few days, Bishop gets to know Gina better, and they fall in love.
 As expected, Crain's mercenaries arrive and abduct them.

-Crain keeps Thornton hostage to ensure Bishop completes the assassinations.
+Crain keeps Gina hostage to ensure Bishop completes the assassinations.
 The first target is a warlord named Krill, held in a Malaysian prison.
-Bishop gets himself imprisoned by posing as a wanted man, and gains Krill's trust by killing a man who attempts to kill him who turned out to be Krill's former right-hand man.
-Bishop then kills Krill himself by overdosing him with snake venom and escapes with the help of Crain's operatives.
-The next target is Adrian Cook, a Sydney-based billionaire and former trafficker of underage sex workers.
-Bishop bypasses the tight security of Cook's penthouse apartment and breaks the glass bottom of his overhanging pool using a tube containing chemicals that cause the glass to crack, sending him plummeting to his death.
+Bishop gets himself imprisoned, and gains Krill's trust by killing a man who attempts to kill him, Krill's former right-hand man.
+Bishop then kills Krill himself by overdosing him with snake venom, and escapes with the help of Crain's operatives.

+The next target is Adrian Cook, a Sydney-based billionaire and former trafficker of underaged sex workers.
+Bishop bypasses Cook's penthouse apartment's tight security, breaks the glass bottom of his overhanging pool with a tube containing chemicals, causing the glass to crack, and sending him plummeting to his death.